shaik1002/biggitlabbomb/doc/user/packages/container_registry/reduce_container_registry_storage.md

 - Retrieving the list of available tags or images becomes slower.
 - They take up a large amount of storage space on the server.

-You should delete unnecessary images and tags and set up a [container registry cleanup policy](#cleanup-policy) to automatically manage your container registry usage.
+You should delete unnecessary images and tags and set up a [cleanup policy](#cleanup-policy) to automatically manage your container registry usage.

 ## View container registry usage